This mushroom pasta recipe is creamy, satisfying, and deceptively simple to make! Enjoy it as a quick dinner or something a little more fancy!

 Step 5: Season and serve

-Season with salt and pepper, add some chopped parsley and vegan parmesan on the top serve warm.
+Season with salt and pepper, add some chopped parsley and vegan parmesan cheese on the top serve warm.

 Tips to make the best recipe